This post contains affiliate links. Read my full disclosure.

 We all know that reading to our little ones is wonderful for their development.
 It’s one of the best things you can do when supporting your toddlers as they are learning language.
-(See 11 Things To Do To Support Your Toddler’s Speech & Language Development.)
 Some of the very best types of books to read to your toddler are ones that incorporate rhythm, rhyming, and repetition.

 Rhythm and rhyming tend to go hand in hand when it comes to books for littles.
 When sentences in a story end with rhyming words, there also is typically a predictable, rhythmic pattern to those phrases as well.
 When you read to your child during these early language learning years, you are naturally highlighting those patterns with your pausing, voice inflection, and stress on syllables.
 And more exposure to the patterns in language is always a good thing for a young language learner.

 In addition, writing a book with rhyming words often causes the author to use more diverse vocabulary.
-Consider the example from Llama Llama Red Pajama below.
+Look at the example below from Llama Llama Red Pajama.
 The word “fret” is included because it rhymes, and after reading this book as one of our favorites, my little ones have this uncommon word in their vocabularies.
 Cool!

-And finally, I love books that have repetition for toddlers.
-Repeated words and phrases in books provide more opportunities for kids to learn vocabulary, allowing kids to participate in reading the book once it has become familiar to them.
+And finally, books that have repetition are wonderful for toddlers.
+Repeated words and phrases in books provide more opportunities for kids to learn vocabulary, allowing them to participate in reading the book once it has become familiar.
 It also helps encourage talking in young ones, since once they know the book well, the repeated phrases are easier opportunities to “read” the words along with their adult.

-Why Reading Paper Books Is Important For Toddlers & Preschoolers
+Why Reading Board Books Is Important For Babies & Toddlers

-So, for myself and even my older kids, I definitely prefer ebooks over physical ones.
+For myself and for my older kids, I definitely prefer ebooks over physical ones.
 With e-books, you can have access instantly, check them out from the library, or buy them on Amazon.
 Plus with Amazon Households, we can share our Kindle ebooks which really comes in handy for my teens.
 But most importantly, with

 Top 10 Toddler Books With Rhythm, Rhyming, and Repetition